Skip to main content

 Setup

-Setup has two parts: connecting SiteGPT to Zendesk (one click), and three Zendesk-side configuration steps in Admin Center.
-All three Zendesk-side steps are required for escalation and hand-back to work correctly.
+Setup has two parts: connecting SiteGPT to Zendesk (one click), and one Zendesk-side configuration step in Admin Center — connecting the bot to your channels.
+No conversation-control changes and no triggers are required.

 Part 1 — Connect SiteGPT to Zendesk